julian-klode/lingolang/docs/abstract-interpreter.md

 }
 ```

 If we are evaluating a define statement, an annotation may be present.
 In that case, the actual RHS permission is converted (recall  \fref{sec:ctb} and \fref{sec:convert}) to the annotated permission to create the LHS permission.
-Otherwise, the LHS permission is the RHS permission (possibly subject to limits if the variable is already defined and we are in fact reassigning).
+Otherwise, the LHS permission is the RHS permission (possibly subject to limits if the variable is already defined and we are in fact reassigning).\label{sec:annotated-permissions}
 ```go
 <<define value>>=
 log.Println("Defining", ident.Name)